To report an emergency or any other time-sensitive hazardous situation, dial 911 from any telephone.

 Three Easy Things You Can Do Right Now to Make Your Home Safer

 1) Check your smoke detector and change the battery.
 Smoke detectors cut your risk of dying in a fire in half.
 Got ’em?
 Great!
-Take a minute to make sure it’s working.
-Check the batteries by pusing the “test” button (it should go off!), and check the date on the back: detectors older than 10 years have exceeded their service life and must be replaced.
-If a detector is causing nusance alarms, try finding a better place for it instead of disabling it.
+Take a minute to make sure they are working.
+Check the batteries by pushing the “test” button (it should go off!), and check the date on the back: detectors older than 10 years have exceeded their service life and must be replaced.
+That one on top of your fridge with the batteries out?
+That one is not helping.
+If a detector keeps getting set off by everyday activities, find a better place to mount it.

 3) Make sure we can find your house.
-When you call 911, your street address is how you tell the help you’re calling for where to go.
+When you call 911, your street address is how we find you.
 Make sure all family members know their address, and post it in big, bold numbers plainly visible from the road.
 The next time you pull up, put yourself in a firefighter’s boots: knowing only the number, could you find your house from a moving fire truck?
-If you don’t know you address, contact the Town Office.
-Each residence in Pawlet is assigned a street address, even if you do not get mail at your home.

 Need a Smoke or CO Detector?
 Got a Fire Safety Question in Your Home?